How to masterfully manage difficult amusement park guest interactions while maintaining the relationship – and your cool.

-Without a doubt, handling angry customers (or coworkers) is one of the most difficult parts of anyone’s job.
+Without a doubt, handling angry park customers (or coworkers) is one of the most difficult parts of anyone’s job.
 Tense interactions invoke both physical and psychological responses in us that can make a tough situation worse if we don’t handle them appropriately.
 And our reactions to those moments can leave a lasting impact on guests’ repeat visits, our reputation at work and even our business’ standing in the community.
 Bottom line, it’s a big deal and one that you need a plan for – before the next difficult situation arises.
 To do it right means not only putting all the pieces together into a well-rounded approach to service recovery, but also being ready for the tough times with these five tips.

 1. Remain calm.

 Easier said than done, but nothing escalates a tense situation like acting out of heightened emotion.
 It’s natural in a difficult situation for your heart to start racing and your adrenaline to start pumping.
 In these moments, take a deep breath to help calm yourself.
 Then, determine if the situation is still safe for you.
 You should at no point fear that you will be physically harmed and, if you ever do, it’s critical to get a manager or security officer involved.
-Most of the time, our guest just needs a bit of extra grace in the moment and if you’re calmly responding with confidence, you’re more likely to begin diffusing the situation and recovering the experience.
+Most of the time, our amusement park guest just needs a bit of extra grace in the moment and if you’re calmly responding with confidence, you’re more likely to begin diffusing the situation and recovering the experience.

 2. Find your empathy (and practice it).

 Empathy is the key to most interactions and the more you can build your ability to feel it for others, the more successful you’ll be in nearly any environment.
-Remember that your guest is most likely not mad at you, personally, but at the situation.
+Remember that your park guest is most likely not mad at you, personally, but at the situation.
 Perhaps they feel slighted, devalued or taken advantage of.
 Think back to the last time you felt that way as a customer.
 How did you respond?
 Can you understand why they’re upset?

 It’s not essential that you agree with the complaint, what’s important is that you understand how they feel and communicate that you’re there to help.
-Ask yourself, “If I were this guest, what kind of person would I want to talk to?”
+Ask yourself, “If I were this amusement park guest, what kind of person would I want to talk to?”

 Consider this extreme case: imagine that you thought you were double charged for an item and you flew off the handle demanding the issue get corrected immediately.
 You yelled and carried on and took out all your aggression on the perpetrator of the misdeed.
 Then, let’s say you learned you’d read your receipt incorrectly and have made a mistake.
-Woops.
+Whoops.
 How would you want to be treated in this situation?
 Wrong or right, you’d want to be treated with respect, understanding and a genuine desire to help.
-That’s all your guests want as well.
+That’s all your park guests want as well.
 Try to put yourself in their shoes, understand how you might feel in the same situation and act accordingly.

 3. Listen, listen, listen.